-- · our current views with respect to our business strategy, business plan and research and development activities; - the future impacts of the COVID-19 pandemic on our business, employees, operating results, ability to obtain additional funding, product development programs, research and development programs, suppliers and third-party manufacturers; - the progress of our product development programs, including clinical testing and the timing of commencement and results thereof; - · our projected operating results, including research and development expenses; - · our ability to continue development plans for CLR 131, CLR 1900 series, CLR 2000 series and CLR 12120; - · our ability to continue development plans for our Phospholipid Drug Conjugates (PDC)TM; - our ability to maintain orphan drug designation in the U.S. for CLR 131 as a therapeutic for the treatment of multiple myeloma, neuroblastoma, osteosarcoma, rhabdomyosarcoma, Ewing's sarcoma and lymphoplasmacytic lymphoma, and the expected benefits of orphan drug status; - · any disruptions at our sole supplier of CLR 131; - · our ability to pursue strategic alternatives; - · our ability to advance our technologies into product candidates; - · our enhancement and consumption of current resources along with ability to obtain additional funding; - · our current view regarding general economic and market conditions, including our competitive strengths; - uncertainty and economic instability resulting from conflicts, military actions, terrorist attacks, natural disasters, public health crises, including the occurrence of a contagious disease or illness, including the COVID-19 pandemic, cyber-attacks and general instability; - · assumptions underlying any of the foregoing; and - any other statements that address events or developments that we intend or believe will or may occur in the future.
+- our current views with respect to our business strategy, business plan and research and development activities; - the future impacts of the COVID-19 pandemic on our business, employees, operating results, ability to recruit patients for clinical studies, ability to obtain additional funding, product development programs, research and development programs, suppliers and third-party manufacturers; - the progress of our product development programs, including clinical testing and the timing of commencement and results thereof; - our projected operating results, including research and development expenses; - our ability to continue development plans for iopofosine I-131 (also known as CLR 131), CLR 1900 series, CLR 2000 series and CLR 12120; - our ability to continue development plans for our Phospholipid Drug Conjugates (PDC)TM; - our ability to maintain orphan drug designation in the U.S. for iopofosine as a therapeutic for the treatment of multiple myeloma, neuroblastoma, osteosarcoma, rhabdomyosarcoma, Ewing's sarcoma and lymphoplasmacytic lymphoma, and the expected benefits of orphan drug status; - any disruptions at our sole supplier of iopofosine; - our ability to pursue strategic alternatives; - our ability to advance our technologies into product candidates; - our enhancement and consumption of current resources along with ability to obtain additional funding; - our current view regarding general economic and market conditions, including our competitive strengths; - uncertainty and economic instability resulting from conflicts, military actions, terrorist attacks, natural disasters, public health crises, including the occurrence of a contagious disease or illness such as the COVID-19 pandemic, cyber-attacks and general instability; - the future impacts of legislative and regulatory developments in the United States on the pricing and reimbursement of our product candidates; - our ability to meet the continued listing standards of Nasdaq; - assumptions underlying any of the foregoing; and - any other statements that address events or developments that we intend or believe will or may occur in the future.

-In some cases, you can identify forward-looking statements by terminology, such as "expects," "anticipates," "intends," "estimates," "plans," "believes," "seeks," "may," "should," "could" or the negative of such terms or other similar expressions.
+In some cases, you can identify forward-looking statements by terminology, such as "expects," "anticipates," "intends," "estimates," "plans," "believes," "seeks," "may," "should," "could", "would" or the negative of such terms or other similar expressions.
 Accordingly, these statements involve estimates, assumptions and uncertainties that could cause actual results to differ materially from those expressed in them.
 Forward-looking statements also involve risks and uncertainties, many of which are beyond our control.
 Any forward-looking statements are qualified in their entirety by reference to the factors discussed throughout this quarterly report.

 You should read this report completely and with the understanding that our actual future results may be materially different from what we expect.
 You should assume that the information appearing in this report is accurate as of the date hereof only.
 Because the risk factors referred to herein could cause actual results or outcomes to differ materially from those expressed in any forward-looking statements made by us or on our behalf, you should not place undue reliance on any forward-looking statements.
 Further, any forward-looking statement speaks only as of the date on which it is made, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events.
 New factors emerge from time to time, and it is not possible for us to predict which factors will arise.
 In addition, we cannot assess the impact of each factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
-We qualify all of the information presented in this report, and particularly our forward-looking statements.